2020-2021 Studio Policies and Procedures

 Recital costumes will run $50 to $100 per costume.
-Combo classes should only need to purchase one costume for both genres.
+Combo may need to purchase one costume for each genre.
 If a dancer is in more than one class, he or she will need to purchase additional costumes.
-The Recital/Costume fee is due February 1st so that costumes can be ordered on time.
+The Recital/Costume fee is due April1st so that costumes can be ordered on time.
 You may pay money towards your costumes at any time before the costume fee is due.
 The costume size that will be ordered will be based on the measurements taken by Miss Megan and Miss Lucienne.
 Once costumes are ordered there are no refunds or size changes.
 Any alterations needed are the parent’s responsibility, however, any alterations will be minimal.
 All tuition accounts must be up to date to receive.
-Any costumes that are ordered after the original order is placed will have to pay a late fee for shipping.
+Any costumes that are ordered after the original order is placed may have to pay a late fee for shipping.

-Information regarding recital photos will be available in the new year.
+Information regarding recital photos will be available as soon as we know the details.

 Videotaping during Recital and Dress Rehearsal